Donna’s Low-Carb High-Fiber Grain-Free Breakfast Muffins (Video)

 - Preheat oven to 350F/175C.
-Spray Silicone Baking Cups with non-stick spray.
+Spray Silicone Baking Cups (affiliate link) with non-stick spray.

 - Beat 10 eggs in a large (4 cup) glass measuring cup or small bowl.

-- Mix the melted coconut oil (or melted butter or other oil of your choice) into the eggs, then mix in the vanilla.
+- Mix the melted coconut oil (affiliate link) or oil of your choice into the eggs, then mix in the vanilla.

 - Mix the egg mixture into the dry ingredients until it's well combined.
 This will take some stirring; make sure it is completely combined.